Labrosvel/Hacker-Statistics/README.md

-The data consist of two sets: one for the appstore and a second one for the reviews https://www.kaggle.com/lava18/google-play-store-apps?select=googleplaystore.csv https://www.kaggle.com/lava18/google-play-store-apps?select=googleplaystore_user_reviews.csv In the 1st part we import and inspect the data, dropping duplicates, examining datas' types and check for missing values In the 2nd part we clean the data, replacing unecessary characters with 'space' and prepare the data for analysis In the 3rd part we analyse the general characteristics of the data, specifically:
+The data consist of two sets: one for the appstore and a second one for the reviews https://www.kaggle.com/lava18/google-play-store-apps?select=googleplaystore.csv https://www.kaggle.com/lava18/google-play-store-apps?select=googleplaystore_user_reviews.csv

+-In the 1st part we import and inspect the data, dropping duplicates, examining datas' types and check for missing values -In the 2nd part we clean the data, replacing unecessary characters with 'space' and prepare the data for analysis -In the 3rd part we analyse the general characteristics of the data, specifically:
   - Explore the different app categories
   - Checking the distribution of the ratings
   - Go deeper in the relationship between several characteristics like: price vs category & Free vs non-free apps